It used to be that FHA financing was the #1 form of mortgage loan in the New Orleans area for homes that fell within the loan limits.

 Handrails are required wherever there are 3 or more steps.
 Whether the steps are on the exterior, leading to a porch or deck, or interior, leading to a second story, they must have handrails.
 Porches and balconies must have railings as well.

 No drainage that ends under the house.
 Again, this is more common in older, raised homes.
-Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately by residential plumbing services.
+Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately by a licensed plumber.

-No exposed, raw wood or dry rot and no rotten counters or countertops.
+No exposed, raw wood or dry rot, and no rotten counters or countertops.
 Rot is a hot issue with FHA because it can impact the structural integrity of a home.
 The most common problems we find when viewing homes are rot around the windows and unpainted soffits or fascia.
-For those rotten countertops, you can opt for a granite transformation which gives a sleek look while also being timeless.
-For more information, check out this site: https://www.granitetransformations.com/location/granite-transformations-of-redding/.

 No flaking or peeling paint.
 Whether it’s inside or out, peeling paint poses a safety hazard for children and will be required to be remediated prior to a sale.
 It’s better to address this before a house goes on the market than to be flagged by the appraiser and delay a closing.
 Also, offers on homes that are obviously in need of maintenance are always lower than on those that have prepared for a sale.